Onlineberatung/documentation/docs/releases/uploadservice.md

 ### 2020-10-13

-Update tag to `dockerimage.v.5-release-2020-10-13` - no additional changes necessary
+Update tag to `dockerimage.v.5-release-2020-10-13` - no additional changes necessary.